olivier-2018/Terraform_projects/README.md

-# Terraform with Azure Kubernetes Service (AKS)
+# Terraform projects

-This README provides a high-level overview of using Terraform to manage Azure Kubernetes Service (AKS) resources.
+This repository gathers a bunch of Terraform projects used with various cloud providers.
+The goal is to gather relevant info on Terraform templates to learn how to work with different cloud providers (initially Azure).

 ## Prerequisites